microscaler/tinkerbell/crates/api/README.md

 # API Crate

-This crate exposes the gRPC interface used by the Tinkerbell daemon.
+This crate exposes the gRPC interface used by the Tiffany daemon.
 The server provides three simple methods:

 - `Status` – returns a basic health check message
 - `TaskSubmit` – accepts a task id and returns an acknowledgement